jedi661/UoFiddlerPixel/README.md

   Also added an import function to import from a text file and directory with decimal or hexadecimal image names to the specified address.
 - Added Gump Mirror function.
 - Added hotkey (Ctrl + Alt + P) to bring the Profile window to the front and play a sound.
+- Added UOP Packer autofill feature that automatically populates textboxes based on file selection and file type when the checkbox is enabled.

 Version : 4.12.5
 - AminEdit added new features, Body Human display will be expanded, and Mounted.